crossplane/crossplane/design/design-doc-composition-functions.md

 (e.g. speed, scalability, security) this document proposes Crossplane defer containerized functions to an external runner.
-Communication with the runner would occur via a gRPC API, with the runner expected to be listening at the `endpoint` specified via the function's `container` configuration block.
+Communication with the runner would occur via a gRPC API, with the runner expected to be listening at the `endpoint` specified via the function's `runner` configuration block.
 This endpoint would default to `unix:///@crossplane/fn/default.sock` - an abstract [Unix domain socket][unix-domain-sockets].